ktmeaton/ncov-recombinant/README.md

                     --profile PROFILE                Snakemake profile to execute (ex. profiles/tutorial-hpc)

             Optional arguments:
-                    --partition PARTITION            Partition to submit jobs to with SLURM.
                     --conda-env CONDA_ENV            Conda environment to use. (default: ncov-recombinant) --target TARGET                  Snakemake target(s) to execute (default: all) --cpus CPUS                      CPUS to use for the main pipeline. (default: 1)